SupriyaUpadhyaya/HCNLP-Project/README.md

-# SQLAssist: A RAG unified framework for Natural Langauge to SQL translation
+# SQLAssist: A RAG unified framework for Natural Language to SQL translation
 Natural Language SQL Translator with following features and capabilities:

 - Includes query-relevant context in instruction prompt